Care and Training

 When we place a puppy in a crate to sleep, we use a washable towel as bedding.
 It’s important that you have a clean, dry, cozy place for your puppy to sleep.
 Very often doggie beds can be hard to wash, and babies can have accidents.
 We also place one soft toy and one chewable (non-edible) toy in the crate.
 He can cuddle with the soft toy, or teeth with the chewable toy, until he falls asleep.
 A stuffed animal with beating heart sound inside also helps.

-If your puppy is not settling down for his nap, and he continues to make noise in his crate, you need to make a decision to either take him outside for an additional potty session, or buckle down with a correction or ignore him.
-However, it’s important to not let the puppy out of his crate when he is noisy.
+Never let puppy out of his crate when he is noisy, such as whining or barking.
 This is rewarding bad behavior, and the next time you place your puppy in his crate, you may have to work on quiet time for twice as long.
-Try to wait until he has quieted down, even if it is brief, and then take him outside.
+Try to wait until he has quieted down, even if it is brief, and then take him out.

 Training and Behavior: